 How to Avoid Being a Victim of Auto Repair and Service Station Gimmicks

-While most car mechanics are honest, there are some unscrupulous service station mechanics and attendants who use gimmicks and fraudulent tricks to con their customers into paying for unnecessary auto parts or labor.
+While most car mechanics are honest, there are some unscrupulous service station mechanics and attendants who use gimmicks and tricks to con their customers into paying for unnecessary auto parts or labor.